murraycoding/Python_Examples/README.md

 #### Series
 Series is a special data type in Pandas which is essentially a numPy array with an index.
 This index must be hashable, meaning it has a label next to the value in the array (either an integer or string label).

+#### Dataframes
+The dataframe is the main type of data in pandas.
+It is the way pandas represents a typical spreadsheet.
+While this dataset is special to pandas, it can be thought of as just a dictionary of lists.
+To demonstrate this, please see the example below.
+This is just an example but a dataframe is formatted in this way.

+    covid_data_dict = {
+        'date': ['2020-08-30','2020-08-31', ... ],
+        'new_cases': [1234, 1432, 1443, 3211, ... ]
+    }

 ### Reading and getting information from CSV files
 Pandas gives a read csv method.
 This method is used to write the information into memory.
 In the example in the data, we are working with covid data from italy on a day-by-day basis.
 This example will be used throughout the notes on panadas.